 Clear and colored glass – food and beverage bottles and jars only.
 Rinse containers.
 Remove all caps and lids and dispose lids with regular trash.
 Labels do not have to be removed.
 DO NOT BREAK GLASS.
 No window glass, drinking glasses, dishes, or light bulbs.

-Aluminum cans, bi-metal, iron, steel and tin cans – food and beverage cans only.
+Aluminum and Steel cans – food and beverage cans only.
 Rinse containers.
 Labels do not have to be removed.
 DO NOT CRUSH CANS.
-No foil, pie plates, aerosol cans, siding or scrap metals or aluminum.
+No foil, pie plates, siding or scrap metals or aluminum.

-Natural and pigmented plastic narrow-neck containers or bottles – soda bottles, milk and water jugs, laundry detergent containers.
-Ones that have a 1, 2, 3, 4, 5, 6 or a 7 inside the recycle triangle symbol on the bottom of the container.
+Plastic bottles and jugs – soda bottles, milk and water jugs.
+Ones that have a 1, 2 or a 5 inside the recycle triangle symbol on the bottom of the container.
 Labels do not have to be removed.
 Remove caps and discard them in regular trash.
 Plastic bottles should be crushed and flattened.

-Newspapers, magazines, catalogs, phone books, glossy inserts, junk mail, printer paper, computer paper, copy paper, construction paper, kraft paper, cereal boxes and shoes boxes (or similar).
-Items may not be wax coated.
-These items may be placed in brown paper bags or in the bin.
+Newspaper only – No magazines, catalogs, phone books, glossy inserts, junk mail, printer paper, computer paper, copy paper, construction paper, kraft paper, cereal boxes and shoes boxes (or similar).

 Corrugated cardboard – cut down small enough to fit in the bin.
 Cardboard may not be wax coated.